lazor254/Git-basics-week4/README.md

 'vim hello.txt' opens vim editor and i pressed 'i' to insert into the editor then 'esc' key when am done typing then :wq to save and exit

-i then git add . all the changes to stage them
+I then git add . all the changes to stage them

-i then committed the changes using git commit -m "my message"
+I then committed the changes using git commit -m "my message"

 Pushed the changes to the repo using git push origin main